smalldatalab/docker-ohmage-omh-suite/README.md

 NOTE: On VM hosts such as AWS, port 80 is not open, by default.
 Through the AWS Console, you can open port 80 by following the steps [here](http://stackoverflow.com/questions/5004159/opening-port-80-ec2-amazon-web-services).

-Once your machine is setup, you can find instructions to install Docker for your OS [here](https://docs.docker.com/installation/).
+Once your machine is setup, you can find instructions to install Docker Compose for your OS [here](https://docs.docker.com/compose/install/) (This includes instructions for installing Docker Engine, too).

-If you are using Ubuntu, the instructions are [here](https://docs.docker.com/installation/ubuntulinux/).

-In addition to the Docker Engine component, you also will need to install Docker Compose, to help automate the setup.
-Instuctions for that can be found [here](https://docs.docker.com/compose/install/).

 NOTE: If you get a `Permission denied` error when trying to install via curl, run `sudo -i` first.